 Yes, the UB Yoga 200HR FYTT program is registered with Yoga Alliance.
 We are a 200-hour Registered Yoga School.
 Graduates of our program may apply as a 200-hour level Registered Yoga Teacher through Yoga Alliance.

 When do my unlimited yoga classes begin?

-Your unlimted yoga at UB is valid from June 1, 2013 through May 30, 2014.
+Your unlimted yoga at UB is valid from July 1, 2015 through May 31, 2016 for the 10-weekend extended course.
 If you are currently a UB member, your membership will be put on hold for those months.

 How much time should I expect to spend on homework?